cranjesh/images-test/TheSoldiersLegacyThorough.md

 I frowned.
 "Then whoever moved it lifted it beyond this point?"

 "Precisely, Watson.
 It could have left uneven drag marks or missteps.
 The absence of such indicates planning, precision... and intent."

+Holmes crouched near the bookshelf, fingertips brushing over the wood.
+He frowned, then pressed lightly against one edge.
+A faint shift—almost imperceptible—responded beneath his touch.

+“Interesting,” he murmured.
+He adjusted his grip, but then, as if deciding against further investigation, he straightened.
+“Not yet, Watson.”

 Holmes straightened, his gaze sharpening.
 His sharp eyes roved the room before he turned suddenly.
 "Lady Blackwood, does the house have a library?"